MSS30316 Certificate III In Competitive Systems And Practices

 - Arranged external venue

-Training is delivered through flexible work-based training & assessment including group sessions, one to one delivery and work station observation.
+Training is delivered through blended flexible work-based training and assessment including group sessions, one to one delivery and work station observation.
 This may include:

-- Component of self-paced study (as required) and
+- Component of self-paced study to research and prepare for assessments

 - Workplace supervision